-A student must take SOCI 201 before proceeding to any other required sociology course and take SOCI 300 before taking a methods seminar.
-SOCI 300, a methods seminar, SOCI 375, and a total of 20 upper-division units of sociology are required before a student will be allowed to enroll in SOCI 498.
-(Note: SOCI 300, the methods seminar, and SOCI 375 are included as part of the 20 upper-division sociology units.)
+A student must take SOCI 201 before proceeding to any other required sociology course.
+SOCI 300, SOCI 375, 16 additional units of sociology, and senior standing are required before a student will be allowed to enroll in SOCI 498.

-Students must earn a minimum grade in each of the five required courses.
+Students must earn a minimum grade of C- or better in each of the five required courses.
 See a faculty advisor in the department for details on these minimum grade requirements.